 If your baby doesn’t gain weight or loses weight, they may have another health problem, so it’s best to call their doctor.

 Also call the doctor if they:

 - Can't be soothed at all, even for a few minutes

 - Doesn't suck strongly at the bottle or your breast

 - Doesn't like to be held or touched

-- Has an odd cry or sounds like she’s in pain
+- Has an odd cry or sounds like they are in pain

-- Has diarrhea or blood in her stool
+- Has diarrhea or blood in their stool

 - Has trouble breathing